 Whether you can claim will largely depend on if the shop could and should have prevented your accident.
 With over 20 years’ experience, you can use our knowledge and expertise to prove this is the case.
 Importantly, claims are made on a No Win No Fee basis, so you pay nothing if your claim fails and have much to gain if you succeed.

-Rest assured that making a claim won’t put the shop out of business – they will hold public liability insurance, and it is the shop’s insurance provider that will pay any compensation rather than the shop itself.
+Rest assured that making an injury claim won’t put the shop out of business – they will hold public liability insurance, and it is the shop’s insurance provider that will pay any compensation rather than the shop itself.

 Causes of slips, trips and falls in shops